-Proper vegetable garden orientation will assure that your plants are positioned the best way to achieve optimal growth and performance.
-Crop arrangement in gardens is not a new practice and is one which deserves some attention if you are looking for maximum yield from your plants.
-The direction that vegetables are planted in is most important in areas where maximum sunlight is desired and not so influential in areas where the summers are exceptionally hot.
+Proper vegetable garden orientation will assure that your plants are positioned in the best way to achieve optimal growth and performance.
+Crop arrangement in gardens is not a new practice and is one that deserves some attention if you are looking for maximum yield from your plants.
+The direction that vegetables are planted is most important in areas where maximum sunlight is desired and not so influential in areas where the summers are exceptionally hot.

 How Should Garden Rows be Oriented?

-Generally speaking, in the north, tall plants such as beans, peas and corn do best on the north side of the garden.
-Medium size crops such as tomatoes, cabbage, squash, pumpkins and broccoli in the center of the garden.
+Generally speaking, in the north tall plants such as beans, peas, and corn do best on the north side of the garden.
+Medium size crops such as tomatoes, cabbage, squash, pumpkins, and broccoli in the center of the garden.
 Short-growing plants such as lettuce, radishes, beets, and onions will do best in the southernmost part of the garden.

 Most experts believe that the best way to orient garden rows in the Northern hemisphere is north to south.
 This gives the most sun exposure and allows for ample air circulation.
 When crops are planted east to west, the rows tend to shade each other.